 The common name jackfruit (even its alternate name- Jack tree) comes from when Randles Stewart suggested that the fruit be named after a Scottish botanist-William Jack (1795–1822)- who worked for the East India Company in Bengal, Sumatra, and Malaya.
 Interesting right?

-Jackfruit has an oblong shape that consists of a spiky and green or yellow exterior (skin) that has a bright yellow pulp when ripe; whereas the color is a light yellow or cream/off-white when unripe.
+Jackfruit has an oblong shape that consists of a spiky and green or yellow exterior (skin) that has a bright yellow pulp when ripe; whereas the color is light yellow or cream/off-white when unripe.

 How do I know when the fruit is ripe?
 Well, the skin gives a green-yellow hue or slightly yellow-brown, while when it is unripe the skin is green.